-Organisation Standards Parole Board for Scotland • If you are registered for part 2 of the Victim Notification Scheme, we will take account of your representations alongside other relevant information when deciding whether to approve release.
-Victim Support Scotland may be able to help you prepare your representations (contact number 0345 603 9213); • If you are registered for part 2 of the Victim Notification Scheme, we will tell you when the Parole Board has made its decision.
+- If you are registered for part 2 of the Victim Notification Scheme, we will take account of your representations alongside other relevant information when deciding whether to approve release.
+Victim Support Scotland may be able to help you prepare your representations (contact number 0345 603 9213); - 2.
+If you are registered for part 2 of the Victim Notification Scheme, we will tell you when the Parole Board has made its decision.
 You will be offered the option of being told by telephone and, if release is granted, we will tell you about any licence conditions that are relevant to you.
-If you prefer to receive a letter, we will send this by first-class post within one day of the Parole Board's decision; • If you are registered for part 2 of the Victim Notification Scheme, we will give you the opportunity, where the prisoner has been given a life sentence, of making your representations in person to a member of the Parole Board (the Parole Board member will not be part of the Tribunal considering the prisoner's case).
+If release is not granted, you will be told the review period.
+If you prefer to receive a letter, we will send this by 1st class post within 1 day of the Parole Board's decision; - 3.
+If you are registered for part 2 of the Victim Notification Scheme, we will give you the opportunity, where the prisoner has been given a life sentence, of making your representations in person to a member of the Parole Board (the Parole Board member will not be part of the Tribunal considering the prisoner's case).
 Please note that the meeting with the member of the Parole Board will normally take place between 12 and 8 weeks before the date set for the Tribunal and will not normally be at your home.
-The meeting will be at a time that is suitable for you; • We will answer your letters, emails or telephone calls promptly.
+The meeting will be at a time that is suitable for you; - 4.
+We will answer your letters, emails or telephone calls promptly.
 We will answer your letters or emails within 5 working days.
-If we are not able to fully answer your telephone enquiry at the time of your call, we will arrange to call you back; and • We will normally contact you by letter clearly stating why we are contacting you and, if there is any action that we need you to take, we will set that out clearly.
-If we need to contact you by telephone, we will check that it is convenient for you to discuss the matter and we will explain why we are contacting you and, if there is any action that we need you to take, we will tell you what that is and why it is required.
+If we are not able to fully answer your telephone enquiry at the time of your call, we will arrange to call you back; - 5.
+We will normally contact you by letter clearly stating why we are contacting you and, if there is any action that we need you to take, we will set that out clearly.
+If we need to contact you by telephone, we will check that it is convenient for you to discuss the matter and we will explain why we are contacting you and, if there is any action that we need you to take, we will tell you what that is and why it is required; and - 6.
+We will carefully consider representations submitted by victims, including whether any information contained in them should be withheld from the prisoner under Rule 6 of the Parole Board (Scotland) Rules 2001, which states the grounds on which information may be withheld.
+Where the Board is of the view that any of these grounds are met, the information will be redacted from any documentation provided to the prisoner.
+The victim(s) will be advised of the information which has been redacted.
+Where appropriate, their views may be sought in advance of deciding whether information falls under Rule 6.